ddekaee/ddekaee/README.md

 ## 👋 About Me

-Hi, I’m Keenaan Ash — a programmer, trader, and founder of **ScriptKuy**,
+Hi, I’m Arya Deka Al-Hadid a programmer, trader, and founder of **ScriptKuy**,
 a digital service company focused on building powerful tools and clean systems.

 I specialize in building automation, modern web apps, and Web3 solutions that are fast, secure, and scalable.